What is a Nickel-Free crown?

 What Types of Nickel-Free crowns are available?

 At Nebraska Family Dentistry, we offer two different nickel-free crown materials.
-The material your dentist selects depends on which tooth is being restored as well as the location and any special needs you might have due to grinding or clenching your teeth.
+The material your dentist selects depends on which tooth is being restored as well as the location and any specific needs you might have due to grinding or clenching your teeth.

 Zirconia crown is a Nickel- free crown